-Why a Campaign?
+Why a Project?

-The new campaign “Free to Speak - Safe to Learn” Democratic Schools for All follows up Secretary General Thorbjørn Jagland’s 3rd Annual report (2016), recommending “(…) a safe spaces project around teaching controversial issues…” to support educators across Europe as they tackle controversial issues while promoting freedom of expression, inclusion and tolerance.
+The project “Free to Speak - Safe to Learn” Democratic Schools for All follows up Secretary General Thorbjørn Jagland’s 3rd Annual report (2016), recommending “(…) a safe spaces project around teaching controversial issues…” to support educators across Europe as they tackle controversial issues while promoting freedom of expression, inclusion and tolerance.

 The overall aim is to safeguard human rights principles and the fundamental mission of education in developing and maintaining a culture of democracy in European societies.

 Schools reflect the challenges facing society as a whole.
 It is no surprise that they also have to deal with issues related to the threats and challenges to our democratic societies such as the socioeconomic crisis in many countries, migration, information disorder and the rise in violent extremism and radicalisation leading to terrorism.

 For member States of the Council of Europe, one key challenge lies in addressing issues concerning students and their families, as well as education and security professionals while preserving the core democratic values of education.
 Schools are increasingly seen as places where solutions are developed, tested, adapted for society as a whole.